 The preparation of the Company's consolidated financial statements requires management to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses and the disclosure of contingent assets and liabilities in the Company's consolidated financial statements and accompanying notes.
-The most significant estimates and assumptions in the Company's consolidated financial statements include the estimates of useful lives of property and equipment, valuation of the operating lease liability and related right-of-use asset, valuation of equity-based instruments issued for other than cash, the valuation allowance on deferred tax assets, and accrued research and development expense.
+The most significant estimates and assumptions in the Company's consolidated financial statements relate to accrued research and development expense and valuation of equity-based instruments issued for other than cash.
 These estimates and assumptions are based on current facts, historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the recording of expenses that are not readily apparent from other sources.
 Actual results may differ materially and adversely from these estimates.
 To the extent there are material differences between the estimates and actual results, the Company's future results of operations will be affected.